EvgenyTreskin/Selenide-hh-cv-data/README.md

 # Selenide-hh-cv-data
-We get data from CV and compare with expected data Test case:
+We get data from Profile and compare with expected data Test case:
-1. Open the CV from link https://github.com/EvgenyTreskin;
+1. Open the Profile from link https://github.com/EvgenyTreskin;
 2. Get profile info using HashMap or Class, which contain attributes:
 String sex, int numberOfRepositories, String locationCity, boolean positiveNumberOfContribution, boolean readyToRelocate;
 3. Make sure that expected result and actual result are equals;